Immanuel Kant

-Kant believed that reason is the source of morality, and that aesthetics arises from a faculty of disinterested judgment.
+Kant believed that reason is the source of morality and that aesthetics arises from a faculty of disinterested judgment.
 Kant's religious views were deeply connected to his moral theory.
-Their exact nature, however, remains in dispute.
-He hoped that perpetual peace could be secured through universal democracy and international cooperation.
-His cosmopolitan reputation, however, is stained by his promulgation of scientific racism for much of his career, even if he changed those views in the last decade of his life.
+Their exact nature remains in dispute.
+He hoped that perpetual peace could be secured through an international federation of republican states and international cooperation.
+His cosmopolitan reputation is called into question by his promulgation of scientific racism for much of his career, although he altered his views on the subject in the last decade of his life.

-Biography
+Early life

-Immanuel Kant was born on 22 April 1724 into a Prussian German family of Lutheran Protestant faith in Königsberg, East Prussia (since 1946 the Russian city of Kaliningrad).
-His mother, Anna Regina Reuter (1697–1737), was born in Königsberg to a father from Nuremberg.
+Immanuel Kant was born on 22 April 1724 into a Prussian German family of Lutheran faith in Königsberg in East Prussia.
+His mother, Anna Regina Reuter, was born in Königsberg to a father from Nuremberg.
 Her surname is sometimes erroneously given as Porter.
-Kant's father, Johann Georg Kant (1682–1746), was a German harness-maker from Memel, at the time Prussia's most northeastern city (now Klaipėda, Lithuania).
-It is possible that Kants got their name from the village of Kantvainiai (German: Kantwaggen – today part of Priekulė) and were of Kursenieki origin.
+Kant's father, Johann Georg Kant, was a German harness-maker from Memel, at the time Prussia's most northeastern city (now Klaipėda, Lithuania).
+Kant believed his family to be of Scottish descent, although this has not been verified by geneaological research.

-Baptized Emanuel, Kant later changed the spelling of his name to Immanuel after learning Hebrew.
+Kant was baptized as Emanuel, changing the spelling of his name to Immanuel after learning Hebrew.
 He was the fourth of nine children (six of whom reached adulthood).
 The Kant household stressed the pietist values of religious devotion, humility, and a literal interpretation of the Bible.
-The young Immanuel's education was strict, punitive and disciplinary, and focused on Latin and religious instruction over mathematics and science.
+Immanuel Kant's early education was strict, punitive, and highly disciplinary, with an emphasis on Latin and religious instruction rather than mathematics and science.
 In his later years, Kant lived a strictly ordered life.
 It was said that neighbors would set their clocks by his daily walks.
-He never married but seems to have had a rewarding social life; he was a popular teacher as well as a modestly successful author, even before starting on his major philosophical works.
+Kant considered marriage two times, first a widow and then a Westphalian girl, but both times waited too long.
+Though he never married, he seems to have had a rewarding social life; he was a popular teacher as well as a modestly successful author, even before starting on his major philosophical works.